This site is for general and professional educational purposes

 The date is a palm tree with slender trunk that can reach 70-100 ft in height.
 It produces offshoots from its base and is therefore often found growing in clumps.
 It has a crown of stiff, pinnate, ascending and descending leaves of 20-20 ft in length.
 The numerous flowers, sometimes 10,000 to an inflorescence, are surrounded by a spathe.
 Male and female flowers are produced on different trees, and in cultivation 90 percent of the male trees are removed.
 The fruit is a nearly round drupe or one-seeded berry.
 It is hard and green at first but later turns yellow or red.
 The flesh is thick and very sweet, soft or dry and hard, according to the variety.
 The date palm is very drought resistant, but in arid regions grows best in areas where there are springs or subterranean water sources (oases).
 It often serves as a staple food as well as the main source of fruits and sugar in dry regions of the world.
 Typically it is a plant of hot sunny climates with low humidity.
 Seeds or cuttings propagate dates.
 They are very long-lived, often reaching an age of over 200 years.
 There are over 1,000 varieties grown.
 Unripe fruits are consumed a month or more before harvest as a crunchy, sweet delicacy.
 Fruits that are ripened on the tree command a higher price than those that are picked unripe and subjected to a steam ripening process.
 Unlike most fruits they have a high food value, with 54 percent sugar and 7 percent protein as well as pectin and gums.

 Dates are consumed as a table fruit and in jams, pastes, cooking and alcoholic beverages.
 In some desert regions there ore more than 800 uses made of this plant.
 Every part of the plant is utilized and the fruits have even served as currency.
 Iraq has produced over 80 percent of the commercial crop.
 Arabia and Northern Africa are also large producers.
-Although date palms have been grown in California since the f18th Century, they did not become commercially important until 1890.
+Although date palms have been grown in California since the 18th Century, they did not become commercially important until 1890.
 By the 21st Century commercial dates, including over 20 varieties, were being grown in both California and Arizona.
 There they are hand pollinated and the ripening clusters are protected from birds and rain by special paper sacs.

 Durian, Duria zibethinus, is indigenous to Malaya and occurs locally in that area and west to Burma and south to the East Indies.
 It is rarely cultivated.
 It is a tall handsome tree that reaches 80 ft in height with large conical spiny fruits, 6-8 in. in diameter.
 The leaves are densely covered with golden hairs on their undersides.
 The flowers are yellow or creamy white.
 The custard like flesh has an exquisite flavor and is at the same time aromatic and sweet with a unique balsamic taste.
 However, the odor can be extremely offensive to persons with a particular gene so that the fruit has been banned in certain hotels and public places.
 Durians are nevertheless highly prized by people and animals.
 It has been associated with rejuvenating powers.

 The edible fig, Ficus carica, has been under cultivation since ancient times.
 It is indigenous to Southern Arabia and had spread to the Mediterranean region in prehistoric times.
 It is often mentioned in the Bible.
 Theophrastus was familiar with many varieties and his “Enquiry into Plants” gives a detailed account of fig cultivation (Hill 1952).
 Today figs are grown worldwide where the climate is suitable.
+In colder winter climates (e.g., Illinois) the fig trunk may be bent horizontally and covered with gunny sacks and dry leaves in autumn to reduce frost damage.

 The fig is a shrub or small tree with typically lobed leaves.
 The fruit is a synconium, a fleshy hollow receptacle with a narrow aperture at the tip.
 The true fruits, which are small achenes, are borne on short stalks on the inside of the synconium.
 There are several different kinds of edible figs: Smyrna, Caprifigs, Common Figs and San Pedro Figs.

-Gigs are used fresh, dried, canned or preserved.
+Figs are used fresh, dried, canned or preserved.
 A large amount is used in baking and ground up for fig coffee.
 Additional to their food value they have definite laxative properties and are important in medicine.
 In the United States most of the fig crop comes from California and Texas.

 These have no staminate flowers and thus the fruits develop without pollination and have no seeds.
 Two crops are produced annually.
 The first crop (brebas) is larger and juicier and is usually consumed fresh.
 They are borne on the old wood.
 The second crop is produced in the axils of the leaves.
 They are used fresh or dried.
 There are over 800 varieties of common figs. Propagation is by cuttings.